DevExytra/np-interactions/README.md

 In order to make the search trash to work: https://github.com/KevinGirardx/qb-trashsearch/blob/main/config.lua

-In order to make the whole interactions work: https://cdn.discordapp.com/attachments/1070832717920469043/1263794879503269920/interact.rar?ex=66b34333&is=66b1f1b3&hm=68c942cc2baa04e2172f3b4f6f099c71bedbcb1be875c4163e1d83a261ac3a60&
+In order to make the whole interactions work: Thank you Antunes and the Karma Developer Team <3 https://cdn.discordapp.com/attachments/1070832717920469043/1263794879503269920/interact.rar?ex=66b34333&is=66b1f1b3&hm=68c942cc2baa04e2172f3b4f6f099c71bedbcb1be875c4163e1d83a261ac3a60&

 # QnA